AndreGraca98/folder-sync/README.md

 ## Usage

-After setup it is possible to use this tool as a command instead of calling python.
-Use `sync-folders ...` from anywhere in the system instead of `python main.py`
+❗IMPORTANT❗: After setup it is possible to use this tool as a command instead of calling python.
+Use `sync-folders ...` from anywhere in the system instead of `python main.py ...`

 ```bash
 usage: main.py [-h] {cronjob,inf-loop,run-once} ...